Lataisia Jones

-Lataisia Jones is an American neuroscientist in Washington, D.C. at the National Institutes of Health.
+Lataisia Jones is an African American neuroscientist in Washington, D.C. at the National Institutes of Health.
 Jones was the first African American to graduate with a Ph.D. from the Department of Biomedical Sciences located within the College of Medicine at Florida State University (FSU).
 Jones has spent her career studying neurological disorders through molecular and systems biology, and doing outreach and mentoring underrepresented minorities to inspire them to pursue careers in science, technology, engineering, and math (STEM) fields.
+Jones is the Scientific Research Officer (SRO) in the Scientific Review Branch (SRB) at the National Institute of Neurological Disorders and Stroke (NINDS).